Replanting Corn: Things To Do and Think About

 The following is a list of things to think through as seedlings emerge from cool/wet soils.
-This is revised from articles Lori Abendroth and Roger Elmore wrote a few years ago.
+This information is revised from articles Lori Abendroth and Roger Elmore wrote a few years ago.
+This article often talks about reduced stands due to lack of emergence but the same principles apply for reduced stands due to a variety of factors such as not recovering from the recent frost damage.

 |Row Width (inches)||Row length in feet to equal 1/100th of an acre||Row length in feet to equal 1/1000th of an acre|